Coronavirus (Covid-19)March 14, 2020 2021-08-26 21:18

 The health and safety of our clients, staff and visitors is our absolute priority.
-We are continuing to follow all guidance issued by Public Health England to ensure we comply with best practice.
+We are continuing to follow all guidance issued by the Government, PHE and Leicester City Council to ensure we comply with best practice.

 Coronavirus is mild or even asymptomatic in most people.
 The vast majority of people recover spontaneously without any long-term effects.
 It primarily affects the lungs and airways.